ALERT - Service Based Algorithms

 When ALERT identifies a case has having high or frequent utilization, a licensed ALERT clinician will call the treating provider to initiate a clinical case discussion.
 These discussions are designed to be collaborative, with the purpose of ensuring that the member is receiving appropriate and effective services.

 In situations where treatment does not appear to meet the Optum level of care/coverage guidelines, ALERT staff will schedule a conversation between the treating provider and an Optum licensed peer reviewer.
-Based on member clinical needs and Optum guidelines, the peer review discussion may result in continued payment of services or in a partial or full denial for further routine outpatient treatment.

 *NOTE: The ALERT process does not apply in Massachusetts.